isomerpages/singhealth-gkps/_knowledge-sharing-hub/Welcome.md

 permalink: /knowledge-sharing-hub/
 description: ""
 ---
-Welcome to the knowledge sharing hub page!
+### Welcome to the Patient Safety Knowledge Sharing Repository

 GKPS is a repository of global resources of knowledge on patient safety and quality.